 1. Continued maintenance of and improvements to the Triangle Regional Model (TRM), a tool that joins land use and transportation planning to identify deficiencies, make forecasts, and test scenarios.
-This includes the development of a new generation of the TRM (TRMG2).

-- 2. Rebuild future network horizon years with new data and updated versions of TRM. - 3.
+- 2. Rebuild future network horizon years with new data and updated versions of TransCAD. - 3.
 Continue the refinement of the TRM using TransCAD to improve forecasts of highway and transit demand with consideration for changes in land use. - 4.
 Work with NCDOT, DEQ and the statewide Modeling Users Group for necessary improvements to the travel demand model for conformity determination purposes. - 5.
 Coordinate air quality planning efforts with DEQ, NCDOT, EPA, FHWA, FTA, and other appropriate agencies. - 6.
 Work with the Division of Air Quality in the development of the State Implementation Plans (SIP).